onap/dcaegen2/platformdoc/docs/components/dcae-cli/walkthrough.md

 Commands:
-  add      Tracks a data format file SPECIFICATION... list     Lists all your data formats publish  Publishes data format to make publicly... show     Provides more information about FORMAT
+  add      Tracks a data format file SPECIFICATION... generate Generates a data format file from JSON input examples list     Lists all your data formats publish  Publishes data format to make publicly... show     Provides more information about FORMAT